maks-io/exposed-view/README.md

 1. The `exposeGlobal` prop (required) on the context provider.
 It will switch on or off exposing for any `ExposedView` **without an explicitly set `expose` prop**.
 2. The `expose` prop (optional) on the `ExposedView` component.
 3. The `exposeOverride` prop (optional) on the context provider.
 If this is set (to either `true` or `false`) it will render the `exposeGlobal` props (1) as well as any set `expose` prop (2) useless.
 Only use it for temporary overriding.
 4. The `EXPOSE_VIEW` and `EXPO_PUBLIC_EXPOSE_VIEW` environment variables.
 If at least one of them is set to `"true"`, it will activate the entire library.
-If none of them is set to true, it will deactivate it, meaning any prop above (1-3) will be rendered useless.
+If none of them is set to `"true"`, it will deactivate it, meaning any prop above (1-3) will be rendered useless.

 ## Future ideas / improvements